How do you get a job? Check out our How to Get a Job Flow Chart [PDF].

 Resumes, cover letters, LinkedIn/social media, networking, and interviewing are your key tools for marketing yourself to potential employers.
 See our suite of online resources and career services to prepare!

-NEW for 2020-21: See our Summer Job Search Bootcamp Module in the Student Experience Course.
+NEW: See our Job Search Bootcamp module in the Student Experience Course.

 At some point in your working life, you will need a resume, so why not create one that helps you showcase your talents, skills and accomplishments?
 This e-learning tool can guide you, whether you are in first year or have just graduated, through the process of developing a strong expression of who you are and what makes you a fitting candidate.
 We also included a resume template to follow!